Optimal Echo Chambers: Introduction

-Selective exposure to views aligned with one's own is sometimes assumed to be a cognitive bias, at odds with accuracy.
-But if some information sources are low quality and it is not clear which, it is reasonable to place more trust in those one agrees with. \citet{gentzkow2006media} show this is true for a binary state, but the result remains underappreciated in the literature.\footnote{\citet{levy2019echo} review the economics literature on echo chambers, but focus on segregation that does not improve the accuracy of beliefs. \citet{hart2009feeling} survey the psychology literature on selective exposure, weighing confirmation of pre-existing attitudes against accuracy as competing motives.} We extend this result to a broader context (a continuous state space), and use it to develop new insights about learning from others.
+We provide an alternative explanation for echo chambers that requires no behavioral biases and matches the empirical evidence well, yet has very different policy implications than cognitive bias.
+If some information sources are less accurate than others but it is not clear which, it is reasonable to place more trust in those one agrees with. \citet{gentzkow2006media} show this is true for a binary state, but otherwise this insight remains largely absent from the literature, despite its relevance to a wide variety of learning environments.\footnote{\citet{levy2019echo} review the economics literature on echo chambers, but focus on segregation that does not improve the accuracy of beliefs. \citet{hart2009feeling} survey psychology work on selective exposure, weighing confirmation of pre-existing attitudes against accuracy as competing motives.} We extend this result to a richer context (a continuous state space), which allows us to develop counter-intuitive new insights about learning from others.
+We define echo chambers broadly, as environments in which people tend to encounter views similar to their own, and our findings apply to learning from news organizations as well as dialogue with peers.